Port of Brisbane: Geography

-Port of Brisbane is located in the lower reaches of the Brisbane River on Fisherman Islands, an artificial island reclaimed from the smaller Fisherman Islands group at the mouth of the river, adjacent to Brisbane Airport.
-It currently is the third busiest port in Australia and the nation's fastest growing container port.
-It is the endpoint of the main shipping channel across Moreton Bay which extends 90 km north to Mooloolaba and is dredged to maintain a depth of 14 m at the lowest tide.
+The Port of Brisbane is located in the lower reaches of the Brisbane River on Fisherman Island, an artificial island reclaimed from the smaller Fisherman Islands group at the mouth of the river, adjacent to Brisbane Airport.
+It is currently the third-busiest port in Australia and the nation's fastest-growing container port.
+It is the endpoint of the main shipping channel across Moreton Bay, which extends 90 km north to Mooloolaba, and is dredged to maintain a depth of 14 m at the lowest tide.